joshgoss/kids-club-analytics/README.md

 # Kids Club Analytics

-View a list of games kids have played and a breakdown of what sports they play.
+View a list of games kids have played and a breakdown of what games they play.

 ## Tech Stack